Sushant Singh Rajput To Star In The Biopic Of The Great Khali?

 Worldwide Audiences

-We're sure The Great Khali's biopic will not only be watched in India, it'll be watched around the world as well.
+We're sure the Great Khali's biopic will not only be watched in India, it'll be watched around the world as well.